mhweiner/CordovaiOSKeyboardPlugin/README.md

 ```

-# Advanced Usage
+# Troubleshooting & Tips

+* If you are experiencing issues where the screen bounces, try adding `<preference name="DisallowOverscroll" value="true" />`
+in your config.xml file.
+This is especially appropriate for apps contained in a 100% height div like iScroll.

+* Other keyboard plugins could interfere with this plugin.
+If you're having issues, try disabling them.

+* If you're using PhoneGap/Cordova prior to 3.2, you will probably want to comment out the code in the keyboardWillShow
+and keyboardWillHide functions.
+This was moved to the plugin `org.apache.cordova.keyboard` in 3.2

-From the time between keyboardWillShow to keyboardDidShow events, the viewport will be an extra 600 pixels taller to
+* From the time between keyboardWillShow to keyboardDidShow events, the viewport will be an extra 600 pixels taller to
 make the animation smoother.
 So, if you're animating something using CSS bottom property, you must add an extra 600
 pixels.
 Example: